trisfaizal/Marketing-Site/src/_posts/2019-09-27-exploring-subpaths.md

 ---

 Subdomains are a great way to separate different sections of your site.
-You might have your blog at `blog.example.com`, your docs at `docs.example.com` while keeping your main marketing site at `example.com`.
+You might have your blog at blog.example.com, your docs at docs.example.com while keeping your main marketing site at example.com.
 Many companies use subdomains this way and it's easy to set up in CloudCannon.

 Subdomains however, are not your only option.
 The alternative is mounting the sites on subpaths.
-So `blog.example.com` becomes `example.com/blog/` and `docs.example.com` becomes `example.com/docs/`.
+Soblog.example.com becomes example.com/blog/ and docs.example.com becomes example.com/docs/.
 SEO is the main benefit of doing this as your content is not split between multiple logical sites.
 Moz are thought leaders in the SEO space and have a great video outlining subdomains vs subpaths.